 Keep in mind that even if you can't get Medicaid benefits, your child still may be eligible.

 How Much Do Medicaid Programs Cost?

 The cost of a Medicaid program depends on the state.
-Some programs require you to make a small co-payment for medical services in addition to what Medicaid pays.
+Some programs require you to make a small co-payment or pay a small premium for medical services in addition to what Medicaid pays.

 What Does Medicaid Cover?

-In general, Medicaid programs offer more comprehensive medical coverage than Medicare.
-They usually include hospital stays, visits to doctors, tests, some home medical care, and more.
+In general, Medicaid programs include hospital stays, visits to doctors, tests, some home medical care, and more.
 Again, the specifics vary from state to state.

 What Else Do I Need to Know About Medicaid?

-Some people qualify for both Medicare and Medicaid programs.
+- Some people qualify for both Medicare and Medicaid programs.
 They are called "dual eligibles."
-In these cases, Medicaid may pay some of your Medicare fees.
+If you have Medicare coverage and also qualify for Medicaid, Medicaid may pay some of your Medicare fees.

 - If you qualify for both Medicare and Medicaid and enroll in a Medicare Prescription Drug Plan, you are eligible for help in paying your drug plan's monthly premium, deductible, and co-pays.